jeroenflvr/xymonWays/README.md

 ## readfromXymon

 Shows how to query xymondboard (xymondxboard for xml) without the xymon client directly from code in perl, python, node and even powershell.

+## inflyxXymond.pl

+Perl script that illustrates how to hook into xymon's status channel, parse the data and store it in an influxdb timeseries database.